xmtp/xmtp-dot-org/docs/tutorials/cli.md

   )
 ```

-Load the Client the same as before, and then load the conversation with the supplied address
+Load the Client the same as before, and then load the conversation with the supplied address:

 ```ts
 const client = await Client.create(loadWallet(), { env });
 const convo = await client.conversations.newConversation(address);
 ```

-Get all the messages in the conversation with
+Get all the messages in the conversation with:

 ```ts
 const messages = await convo.messages();
 ```

-You can then render them prettily with the supplied renderer component
+You can then render them prettily with the supplied renderer component:

 ```ts
 const title = `Messages between ${truncateEthAddress(